 Prospective M.S. students interested in teaching assistantships through Frostburg State University should contact Dr. Nelson.

 Students interested in applying for external fellowships should contact Dr. Nelson to discuss possible projects and funding sources.
 Potential opportunities include:

 No extramural funding is currently available to hire postdocs.
 Applicants willing to apply for fellowships should contact Dr. Nelson to discuss possible projects and funding sources.
 Potential opportunities include:

 Internships are available at the Central Appalachians Stable Isotope Facility at the Appalachian Laboratory, Frostburg, Maryland for students interested in learning how state-of-the-art stable isotope instruments work and are used to investigate diverse questions in fields such as ecology, biogeochemistry, hydrology, and paleoecology.
 Applicants must have a background in Biology, Chemistry, Geology, Ecology, or similar field, data processing skills, strong organizational skills and attention to detail, ability to work closely with others in a lab environment, and eagerness to learn the methods and applications of stable isotope analyses.
 To apply please email firstname.lastname@example.org with your GPA, major, and interest in this position.

-Science faculty at community colleges, predominantly undergraduate institutions and K-12 schools who are interested in actively participating in ongoing or proposed NSF-funded research in Dr. Nelson’s lab are encouraged to contact Dr. Nelson.
-Opportunities may be available through NSF’s Research Opportunity Award (ROA) and Research Experience for Teachers (RET).
+Science faculty at community colleges, predominantly undergraduate institutions and K-12 schools, as well as undergraduate and high school students, who are interested in actively participating in ongoing NSF-funded research in Dr. Nelson’s lab are encouraged to contact Dr. Nelson.
+Support may be available through various opportunities at NSF.